usnistgov/hyperspy_tutorial/instructions/index.rst

           Short cut to start the jupyter notebook from the current folder on Linux with a Gnome desktop.

-On windows, you can also use the short cut in the start to start the jupyter notebook in your home folder.
+On windows, you can also use the short cut in the start menu to start the jupyter notebook in your home folder.

 .. figure:: _static/bundle_start_menu_notebook_labels.png